 (b) In the event of a vacancy in the office of both president and vice-president, the Executive Committee shall fill the office of president for the unexpired term.

 (c) In the event of a vacancy in the office of president-elect, a special election will be held to fill the vacancy, using the same procedure as in the original election for said office.

 Section 6.
 The Executive Committee.

-(a) The Executive Committee shall consist of the president, vice-president, president-elect, immediate past president, one member from each of the twenty education service center regions, the chairperson of the legislative committee, and four at-large members.
+(a) The Executive Committee shall consist of the president, vice-president, president-elect, immediate past president, one member from each of the twenty education service center regions, the chairperson of the Legislative Committee, Advocacy Committee, the Member Engagement Committee, the Professional Learning Committee, and four at-large members.
 Each president shall appoint, subject to approval by the Executive Committee, two active members from underrepresented segments of the membership who shall serve in these at-large positions on the Executive Committee for a two-year term, beginning simultaneously with the president’s term.